Back

 Analytics showed significant dropped off in this process

-In 6 weeks, I redesigned of the new user onboarding flow with
+In 6 weeks, I redesigned the solution with

 🕊️